crazy-max/ghaction-github-pages/README.md

 ## ✨ About

-A GitHub Action for deploying GitHub Pages
+A GitHub Action to deploy to GitHub Pages

 > **:warning: Note:** To use this action, you must have access to the [GitHub Actions](https://github.com/features/actions) feature.
 GitHub Actions are currently only available in public beta.
 You can [apply for the GitHub Actions beta here](https://github.com/features/actions/signup/).